CALL CENTER: 800-339-4661

 Adult Protective Services (APS)

-Adult Protective Services (APS) serves adults 60 and older and dependent adults 18 and older, who are harmed, or threatened with harm, to ensure their right to safety and dignity.
-APS investigates elder and dependent adult abuse, including cases of neglect and abandonment, as well as physical, sexual and financial abuse.
+We serve adults 60 and older and dependent and disabled adults 18 and older.
+We help those who are harmed or threatened with harm to keep their right to safety and dignity.

-- Isolation: Preventing a dependent adult from receiving mail, telephone calls, visitors
+- Isolation: Stopping the elder or dependent adult from receiving mail, telephone calls, or visitors

-- Financial: Theft, misuse of funds or property, extortion, duress, fraud
+- Financial: Theft, misuse of funds or property, blackmail, financial threats, or fraud

 -